Protecting Your Assets And Your Loved Ones

 Many entrepreneurs operate their businesses as sole proprietors rather than through a legal entity, such as a Corporation or a Limited Liability Company.
 Whether their business is home-based or in the Fortune 500, these business owners are attracted by the informality of sole proprietorship.
-They also do not want to incur legal fees to create and maintain a legal entity.
-However, in addition to other advantages, conducting business through a legal entity may offer substantial risk management benefits.
+They do not want to incur legal fees to create and maintain a legal entity, even though by doing so may offer substantial risk management benefits.

 While lawsuits brought against a sole proprietorship are really lawsuits against the owner’s personal assets, lawsuits against a properly created and maintained legal entity are really lawsuits against the entity’s assets.
 Nevertheless, the selection of an appropriate legal entity is critical for managing your risk.